SciCatProject/backend-v3/README.md

 ## How to start the backend locally?

 In the project directory, you can run: `npm run prepare:start` to prepare all the configuration and run all needed docker containers.
-After that app you need to do is `npm run start`
+After that all you need to do is `npm run start`

 ## License